hadleynet/hadleynet.org/_posts/2016-08-01-Bicycle-Tour.markdown

 Neither of our road bikes have the necessary braze-ons to add luggage and cycling a long distance with a rucksack isn't ideal.
 Fortunately my mountain bike already had a rack so I decided to make a couple of modifications to that to make it more touring friendly:

 - I swapped out the knobby off-road tires for a set of [Schwalbe Big Apples](https://amzn.com/B007JSOQLK).
 I went for the 2in wide version so they wouldn't look too ridiculous on a mountain bike like thinner tires can.
 These roll much easier than knobby tires but still offer a nice plush ride over bumpy road.
 - I swapped the flat handle bar for a [Modolo Yuma](https://amzn.com/B00SVUP64G) trekking bar so I'd have more hand positions while riding.
 I figured that riding lots of miles with my hands spread wide on the flat bar would be tiring.
-The trekking bar worked we once I found a good spot for the brake and gear levers.
+The trekking bar worked well once I found a good spot for the brake and gear levers.

 We both invested in rain jackets just-in-case and, for luggage, we bought a pair of [Arkel T-42 panniers](http://www.arkel-od.com/en/t-42-lite-touring-panniers.html) and an [Arkel small handlebar bag](http://www.arkel-od.com/en/small-handlebar-bike-bag.html).
 Alison added a small velcro handlebar bag to her roadbike that we've had in the family for some time.
 It's summer so we packed light with just enough clothes for off-the-bike evenings out.
 Total luggage weight was 26lbs, not too bad at all.